 It’s consistently fascinating how much a song or record can trigger memories of the past, many of which we imagined were lost forever.
 Without warning, a lyric, a hook or even a beat can instantly transport you back in time, like a Tardis excursion in the head that only you’re privy to.
 Songs can be, quite literally, in the key moments of life.

-I entered my teens in the summer of 1982, so for me, coming from Britain, home-grown acts like the Pet Shop Boys have had more than their fair share of personal musical markers.
-The same summer saw Neil Tennant and Chris Lowe in a poky basement studio in Camden Town writing a confessional entitled It’s A Sin, a full five years before its official release.
+Coming from Britain, home-grown acts like the Pet Shop Boys have had more than their fair share of personal musical markers for me.
+I entered my teens in the summer of 1982, the very same summer that saw Neil Tennant and Chris Lowe in a poky basement studio in Camden Town writing a damning confessional entitled It’s A Sin, a full five years before its official release.

 My further education (or tertiary, if you’re reading this in my adopted Australia) kicked off in September 1985; just a month before West End Girls – PSB’s first chart-topper – was unleashed on an unsuspecting public.
 I can still visualise my Bletchley Park classmates opining on their ‘controversial’ appearance on Top Of The Pops, in particular Chris Lowe’s one-finger keyboard mime, as if it were yesterday.
 Garry hated it, but then he liked poodle-permed rawk, so what the hell did she know?